asherepenko/launchiteasy/README.md

 **Yet Another Launcher**

-Sample launcher application with a concise home screen, list of installed apps, and OpenWeather API integration.
+Sample application with a concise home screen, list of installed apps, and OpenWeather API integration.

 ### Features
 1. Current time and next alarm